Angkor Wat Photo Gallery- Angkor Thom Part 1

 Cambodia Flag

-The guidebooks I used recommend visiting the Bayon as early as possible since the light is best at sunrise.
-However, I was not prepared to greet the enormous crowds that thought an early visit would be a good idea.
-The Bayon was built in the 12th to 13th centuries and is the state temple.
-37 towers stand today, although it was thought it originally had 49, many of which are carved with faces.
+The guidebooks I read recommend visiting the Bayon as early as possible since the light is best at sunrise.
+However, I was not prepared to greet the enormous crowds that thought an early visit would also be a good idea.

 To reach the inner part of the temple, visitors need to climb a series of steep staircases.
 They are then greeted with the face-carved towers at the top.